-731 (2025) - IMDb The film is set against the backdrop of the bacterial experiments conducted by the Japanese Imperial Army's Unit 731 in Northeast China, and reveals the crimes of Unit 731 through the turbulent fate of an ordinary individual
+731 (2025) - IMDb 731: Directed by Linshan Zhao With Wu Jiang, Zhiwen Wang, Naiwen Li, Qian Sun Set against the backdrop of the bacterial experiments conducted by the Japanese Imperial Army's Unit 731 in Northeast China, and reveals the crimes of Unit 731 through the turbulent fate of an ordinary individual

-Japan’s Hellish Unit 731 - Warfare History Network Far less known is the wholesale slaughter of hundreds of thousands of Chinese by a Japanese organization known as Unit 731 Established for the purpose of developing biological and chemical weapons, Unit 731 exceeded by a year the duration of the Third Reich
+Japan’s Hellish Unit 731 - Warfare History Network Established for the purpose of developing biological and chemical weapons, Unit 731 exceeded by a year the duration of the Third Reich While biological and chemical weapons were not new to warfare, Japanese testing on human subjects was unparalleled even by the Nazis

 Unit 731: Inhumane Medical Experimentation During WWII Unit 731, officially named the Epidemic Prevention and Water Purification Department of the Kwantung Army, began as a legitimate research facility in the city of Harbin Its purpose was to improve public health and conduct research that might ultimately benefit Japanese soldiers